-- Refer to Source 1A and your own knowledge: - Explain each of the following in the context of the source:
+- 1.1 Refer to Source 1A and your own knowledge: - 1.1.1 Explain each of the following in the context of the source:

-a capitalist governments 1 X 2 (2)
+а capitalist governments 1 X 2 (2)

 b socialist revolutions 1 X 2 (2)

 С armies of imperialism.
 1 X 2 (2)

-TT-! and do not form the annual indicate order Duration in direction and are direction

-1.1.2 Using evidence from the source indicate why Russian industry and production were in a poor state by 1920.
-2 X 2 (4) The source mentions confiscation as a policy adopted by the Bolsheviks during 1.1.3
+1.1.2 Using evidence from the source indicate why Russian industry and production were in a poor state by 1920. $2 \times 2 (4)$

-War Communism.
+1.1.3 The source mentions confiscation as a policy adopted by the Bolsheviks during War Communism.
 From your own knowledge, describe two other methods that were used to "achieve the socialist revolution".
 2 x 3 (6)

-Why, according to this source, was it necessary for Lenin to adopt a new policy 1.1.4 in 1921 that would focus on agriculture and the peasantry?
-2 X 2 (4)

-1.2 Use the evidence in Source 1B and your own knowledge to write a paragraph in response to the following question:

-1.2.1 Do you think the assessment of the Kronstadt Revolutionary Committee that "Russia had become a state governed by the bayonet and the barred window" rather than "a glorious workers' state" was accurate?
+- 1.1.4 Why, according to this source, was it necessary for Lenin to adopt a new policy in 1921 that would focus on agriculture and the peasantry?
+2 x 2 (4) - 1.2 Use the evidence in Source 1B and your own knowledge to write a paragraph in response to the following question: - 1.2.1 Do you think the assessment of the Kronstadt Revolutionary Committee that "Russia had become a state governed by the bayonet and the barred window" rather than "a glorious workers' state" was accurate?
 Substantiate your argument with facts.